timofurrer/devheart/README.md

 So, we could assume that Master Tux' heart are the CPUs.
 Now, depending on how stressed those CPUs are, Master Tux will feel healthy or not.
 See, `dmesg` for more information.

-## Let's run it in production
+## Awesome!
+Let's run it in production

 Yeah!
 Great idea!
-Just, don't tell your boss ...
+Just, don't tell anyone ...

 ![don't do it](https://media.giphy.com/media/SEp6Zq6ZkzUNW/giphy.gif)

+## What's next?

+- [ ] Implement as audio device
+- [ ] Improve sound samples
+- [ ] Cleanup code smells
+- [ ] A debian package would be awesome
+- [ ] Automated tests?!